 This indicates shoppers are not becoming significantly more likely to purchase from new brands, despite inventory issues affecting product availability.

-Google Spend Declines Y/Y as Conversion Rates Fall
+Google Spend Declines Y/Y as Search Demand Falls

 People are naturally searching very differently than they were two weeks ago, with different needs and different questions.
 For example, the last two weeks have seen about four times the search interest for ‘how long will it last’ compared to the average week over the last year, according to Google Trends.

-How users behave after clicking through search ads is also changing, and conversion rates have gone down meaningfully across device types and ad formats for most advertisers.
+How users behave after clicking through search ads is also changing, and demand for many products and services have gone down for most advertisers.

 In turn, advertisers haven’t been able to grow investment in Google ads at the same rates observed earlier in the quarter for both Google Shopping and text ads, with spend down recently for both formats for most advertisers.